NathanPickard/recipe-book/README.md

-# My Recipes, a Single-Page Applicaion
+# My Recipes, a Single-Page Application

 ## About
 This is a Single-Page Application that allows a user to